wduquette/joe/mdbook/src/introduction.md

 I know the trend these days is to pick a language with a package manager and then construct your app from dozens, if not hundreds, of external packages.
 And sure, you can do that.
-Me, I'll be over here no worrying about supply chain issues.
+Me, I'll be over here not worrying about supply chain issues.

 ## Why Sandboxed?